AlphaGit/alphas-manifesto-blog/_posts/2018/2018-12-03-ethics-in-artificial-intelligence.md

 ---
 title: Ethics in Artificial Intelligence
 categories:
   - AI
 tags:
   - artificial intelligence
   - ethics
   - ai
   - Sophia the robot
   - meetup
   - Mechanical Turk
   - trolley problem
   - studies
 excerpt_separator: <!--more-->
 subtitle: Review of a very interesting meetup by Dr McKillop
+description: >-
+  Learn about the ethical considerations surrounding AI and the impact of technology on people's opinion in this blog post, featuring a meetup by Dr.
+  Chris McKillop on the topic.
+Explore the implications of cognitive biases, the trolley dilemma and more.
 ---

 I recently participated in a meetup with the promising title "Ethics in AI".
 Dr. Chris McKillop conducted the meetup, and she did not only has a lot of theoretical background under her arm, but also a great deal of experience with working on the field of Data Science and AI.